openhab/openhab-addons/addons/binding/org.openhab.binding.mihome/README.md

 # Xiaomi Mi Smart Home Binding

 This binding allows your openHAB to communicate with the Xiaomi Smart Home Suite.

 In order to connect the Gateway, you need to install the MiHome app from the [Google Play](https://play.google.com/store/apps/details?id=com.xiaomi.smarthome) or [AppStore](https://itunes.apple.com/app/mi-home-xiaomi-for-your-smarthome/id957323480).

 ## Supported devices

 *   Xiaomi Smart Gateway v2 (with radio support)
 *   Xiaomi Smart Temperature and Humidity Sensor (round one)
 *   Xiaomi Smart Door/Window Sensor (round one)
 *   Xiaomi Wireless Switch (round one)
 *   Xiaomi Motion Sensor / IR Human Body sensor
 *   Xiaomi Smart Plug
 *   Xiaomi Smart Magic Cube
 *   Xiaomi Aqara ZigBee Wired Wall Switch (1 and 2 buttons)
 *   Xiaomi Aqara ZigBee Wireless Wall Switch (1 and 2 buttons)
 *   Xiaomi Aqara Smart Curtain
 *   Xiaomi Aqara Water Leak Sensor
 *   Xiaomi Aqara Wireless Switch (square one)
 *   Xiaomi Aqara Temperature, Humidity and Pressure Sensor (square one)
 *   Xiaomi Aqara Door/Window Sensor (square one)
 *   Xiaomi Aqara Motion Sensor (with light intensity support)
 *   Xiaomi Mijia Honeywell Gas Alarm Detector
 *   Xiaomi Mijia Honeywell Fire Alarm Detector

 (not yet confirmed)

 *   Xiaomi Aqara Neutral Wall Switch (1 and 2 buttons)

 ## Setup

 *   Install the binding
 *   Setup Gateway to be discoverable

     1. Add Gateway 2 or 3 to your WiFi Network
-    1. Install MiHome app from [Google Play](https://play.google.com/store/apps/details?id=com.xiaomi.smarthome) or [AppStore](https://itunes.apple.com/app/mi-home-xiaomi-for-your-smarthome/id957323480) (your phone may need to be changed to English language first)
+    2. Install MiHome app from [Google Play](https://play.google.com/store/apps/details?id=com.xiaomi.smarthome) or [AppStore](https://itunes.apple.com/app/mi-home-xiaomi-for-your-smarthome/id957323480) (your phone may need to be changed to English language first)
-    1. Set your region to Mainland China under Settings -> Locale (seems to be required)
+    3. Set your region to Mainland China under Settings -> Locale (seems to be required)
-    1. Update gateway to the latest firmware (note that update window may pop up sequentially)
+    4. Update gateway to the latest firmware (note that update window may pop up sequentially)
-    1. Enable developer mode:
+    5. Enable developer mode:

         1. Select your Gateway in the MiHome app
-        1. Go to the "..." menu on the top right corner and click "About"
+        2. Go to the "..." menu on the top right corner and click "About"
-        1. Tap the version number "Version : 2.XX" at the bottom of the screen repeatedly until you enable developer mode
+        3. Tap the version number "Version : 2.XX" at the bottom of the screen repeatedly until you enable developer mode
-        1. You should now have 2 extra options listed: `local area network communication protocol` and `gateway information`
+        4. You should now have 2 extra options listed: `local area network communication protocol` and `gateway information`
-        1. Choose `local area network communication protocol`
+        5. Choose `local area network communication protocol`
-        1. Tap the toggle switch to enable LAN functions.
+        6. Tap the toggle switch to enable LAN functions.
 Note down the developer key (something like: 91bg8zfkf9vd6uw7)
-        1. Make sure you hit the OK button (to the right of the cancel button) to save your changes
+        7. Make sure you hit the OK button (to the right of the cancel button) to save your changes

 *   In openHAB you should now be able to discover the Xiaomi Gateway
 *   From now on you don't really need the app anymore - only if you're keen on updates or you want to add devices (see below), which also can be done without the app
 *   Enter the previously noted developer key in openHAB Paper UI -> Configuration -> Things -> Xiaomi Gateway -> Edit -> Developer Key.
 Save
     (This is required if you want to be able to send controls to the devices like the light of the gateway)
 *   Your sensors should be getting discovered by openHAB as you add and use them

 ## Connecting sub-devices (sensors) to the Gateway

 There are two ways of connecting Xiaomi devices to the gateway:

 *   Online - within the MiHome App
 *   Offline - manual

     1. Click 3 times on the Gateway's button
-    1. Gateway will flash in blue and you will hear female voice in Chinese
+    2. Gateway will flash in blue and you will hear female voice in Chinese
-    1. Place the needle into the sensor and hold it for at least 3 seconds
+    3. Place the needle into the sensor and hold it for at least 3 seconds
-    1. You'll hear confirmation message in Chinese
+    4. You'll hear confirmation message in Chinese
-    1. The device appears in openHAB thing Inbox
+    5. The device appears in openHAB thing Inbox

 *   If you don't want to hear the Chinese voice every time, you can disable it by setting the volume to minimum in the MiHome App (same for the blinking light)
-* The devices don't need an Internet connection to be working after you have set up the developer mode BUT you won't be able to connect to them via App anymore - easiest way is to block their outgoing Internet connection in your router and enable it later, when you want to check for updates etc.
+*   The devices don't need an Internet connection to be working after you have set up the developer mode BUT you won't be able to connect to them via App anymore - easiest way is to block their outgoing Internet connection in your router and enable it later, when you want to check for updates etc

 ## Important information